 It's important to know that if you test positive for ALK, you typically would not test positive for ROS1, and vice versa.
 Men and women of various races, ethnicities and ages have tested ALK+ or ROS1+.
 Some have smoked, but most have never smoked.

-THESE NUMBERS MIGHT SEEM SMALL, BUT NOT IF YOU ARE ONE OF THEM of people with NSCLC test positive for the ROS1 fusion gene.
-The only way to find out if your lung cancer is positive for ALK or ROS1 is to do a test.
+THESE NUMBERS MIGHT SEEM SMALL, BUT NOT IF YOU ARE ONE OF THEM positive for the ALK fusion gene.

-3% to 5% of people with NSCLC test positive for the ALK fusion gene.
+3% to 5% of people with NSCLC test

 1% to 2%